blog

 • Longer, larger contracts that lead to consistent business with the OEM

 It may be possible for OEMs today to achieve low prices by pitting suppliers against one another in faceless online bids, but the lack of investment in the relationship has its own costs—and none of the above benefits.
-Both sides prosper with working relationships built on trust and mutual best interest.
+Both sides prosper with working relationships built on trust and mutual best interests.

 The Lesson of Supplier “Keiretsu”